smiller807/CSC120-A4/README.md

   - to implement `EngineRequirements.java`.
   - a `FuelType` attribute to indicate what type of fuel it uses, and `double`s to store the current and maximum fuel levels (along with appropriate accessors for each).
-  - a constructor, which takes in initial values for the attributes named above and sets them appropriately
+  - a constructor, which takes in initial values for the attributes named above and sets them appropriately (please do not add additional parameters to your constructor)
   - a `refuel()` method which will reset the `Engine`'s current fuel level to the maximum, and which doesn't need to `return` anything
   - a `go()` which will decrease the current fuel level, print some useful information (e.g. remaining fuel level), and return `True` if the fuel level is above 0 and `False` otherwise.